This is part two of a three part series on fiber cleaning. For part one, click here.

 An essential element in the cleaning process is to inspect every endface, both sides, after cleaning.
 Here the operator has installed a new connector on the fiber-optic cable and is inspecting with a simple, handheld scope.
 Every technician who touches any fiber must be equipped with at least a low-power inspection scope.

 In addition, today's high-powered lasers can bake trapped moisture (and other residues) left on connector surfaces.
 Very often this creates additional reflectivity in the network and can be blinding to the transmitting devices.
 For the very best results, technicians should be provided cleaning liquids in spill-proof, non-refillable containers so the pristine cleaning fluid is not contaminating with dirty packaging.
 Lastly, modern cleaning fluids, unlike drug-store IPA, have a very quick evaporation rate.
 A brisk rate of evaporation allows techs to work faster, and makes it almost impossible for any residual fluids to be trapped inside alignment sleeves or baked onto an endface.

-Sean Sheedy has worked for more than 20 years as a fiber-optic installer, troubleshooter, system designer, emergency-restoration technician inspector, project manager, sales manager, and consultant.
+About the Author Sean Sheedy has worked for more than 20 years as a fiber-optic installer, troubleshooter, system designer, emergency-restoration technician inspector, project manager, sales manager, and consultant.
 He holds 30 industry-related certifications and is a certified instructor with The Fiber Optic Association and The Electronics Technicians Association.
 He has also developed and teaches fiber optic/copper communications installation and troubleshooting training courses.
 His experience includes work in all divisions of the military, various government agencies, federal and state prisons, as well as the commercial markets.
 He can be reached at email@example.com.